 RES students have also been highly successful in receiving support from the most prestigious funding agencies.
 Many of our students are Social Sciences and Humanities Research Council (SSHRC) or Natural Sciences and Engineering Research Council (NSERC) recipients, and in recent years we have seen our students receive both Vanier Canada Graduate Scholarships and the Trudeau Foundation Doctoral Scholarship, the most highly-regarded scholarships in Canada.
 You can review a detailed list of the most commonly applied to scholarships on our website.

-In addition to external scholarships, RES typically distributes one-time entrance awards to the majority of incoming students.
+In addition to external scholarships and funding options noted above, RES typically distributes one-time entrance awards to the majority of incoming students.
 The amount of these awards varies year to year, however over the last three years the awards have been in the range of $3000-$5000.
-This amount is in addition to the 4YF level of funding above.

 It is important for applicants to the RES program to confirm the details of any funding package that may be available to them prior to accepting an offer of admission to the program.